 5. You’re Missing Out on Major Camera or Feature Upgrades

-So, How Often Should You Upgrade Your Phone?
+So, How Often Should You Upgrade?

 Final Thoughts